sebescudie/Webinars.UsingNugets/README.md

 _We now know how to use existing nugets and tailors them for further usage in a VL patch.
 But how could we build re-usable blocks that are not tied to the project we're working on?
 Here we'll see how we can create our own VL library._

 #### Hands on : AetherPhysics
-- We'll start by downloading the `Aether.Physics2D.NetStandard`package
+- We'll start by downloading the `Aether.Physics2D` nuget
 - Then, we'll create a new document named `VL.2d.Physics` : just by referencing this VL doc in our project, we'll have access to all the features of the physics library
 - Now we'll need to forward Classes, it means that our `VL.2d.Physics` document will then expose those classes to the other documents that are referencing it
 - We'll need to adapt a few things : create conversion operation for Vectors, change `MutableList<T>` to `Spread<T>`, etc